How To Prepare Your Chicken Coop For Winter

 Why do I need to prepare my chicken coop for winter?

 Preparing your chicken coop for winter is just like preparing your home.
-You are basically looking for any issues, fixing them if you find any, including any improvements, and above all making sure your animals have a clean and comfortable place to live on that will keep them protected and safe.
-And trust me on this one, fixing them now while the weather is still good is much easier than fixing them later in a blizzard.
+You are looking for any issues, fixing them if you find any, including any improvements, and above all, making sure your animals have a clean and comfortable place to live in that will keep them protected and safe.
+And trust me, fixing any issues now while the weather is still good is much easier than fixing them later in a blizzard.

-Our goal is to make sure our animals are safe and healthy at all times.
-The first step to doing this is to perform routine checks on shelters, waterers, and food setups.
-This will alert you to any weak areas where predators might be able to enter the coop.
+Our goal is to ensure our animals are always safe and healthy.
+The first step is to perform routine checks on shelters, waterers, and food setups.
+This will alert you to any weak areas where predators may be able to access the coop.
 It will also show you if you have a bully issue because your feed and water setup isn’t sufficient for your flock.

 several chickens inside of a chicken coop

-All of these things may not be noticeable when you are simply feeding your backyard chickens but they will stand out when the coop is emptied out, freshly cleaned, and a walkthrough is performed.
+These things may not be noticeable when you are simply feeding your backyard chickens, but they will stand out when the coop is emptied out, freshly cleaned, and a walkthrough is performed.

-I love lists and I find it a much easier way to approach a project of this size.
-When you can break things down into quick tasks you can put your focus on each one as you work your way through completing the entire project.
+I love lists, and I find it a much easier way to approach a project of this size.
+When you can break things down into quick tasks, you can focus on each one as you work your way through completing the entire project.

 a duck and two chickens out in the snow

-The first step to prepare your chicken coop for winter is to give things a good cleaning.
-There is nothing worse than dealing with parasites in the winter, so take the time now to debug things a bit.
-I like to take everything out and that means if it’s not attached to the coop it is coming out.
-This includes the chicken roost and nesting boxes (if you are able), all of the bedding, chicken waterer, and feeder.
-All of it.
+The first step to preparing your chicken coop for winter is to clean things well.
+Nothing is worse than dealing with parasites in the winter, so take the time now to debug things.
+I like to remove everything that is not nailed down, and that means if it’s not attached to the coop, it is coming out.
+This includes the chicken roost and nesting boxes (if you can), bedding, chicken waterer, and feeder—all of it.

 Use a good large shovel like this one to help you remove all the bedding more easily.
 If you have kids at home, now is a good time to call in the troops.
-This part can be a bit hard on the back. 🙂 Shovel the dirty bedding into a wheelbarrow so you can then take it to your compost area.
+This part can be a bit hard on the back. 🙂 Shovel the dirty bedding into a wheelbarrow to take it to your compost area.

 Once the chicken coop is emptied, get a good broom, and sweep everything down.
 This includes the floor, the walls, and even the ceiling.
 You want to remove any cobwebs that can trap dust and debris.